KIT-Macquarie Brain Research (MEG) Laboratory

 Helium Recovery System

-Both the Child and Adult systems use a Epson EB-G7400U projector which allows for resolutions up to 1920x1200 and contrast up to 2000:1 to be projected with a brightness of 5500 Lumens.
-This unit also allows for the adjustment of both vertical and horizontal keystoning.
+Both the Child and Adult systems use Epson EB-G7400U projectors that allow for resolutions up to 1920x1200 and contrast up to 2000:1 to be projected with a brightness of 5500 Lumens.

-Auditory stimuli are delivered by a set of Etymotics E30 earphones.
-We also have a tubephone system custom designed by National Acoustics Laboratory for language research with a frequency response greater than 9 kHz.
-(Raicevich, G, Burwood, E, Dillon, H, Johnson, B, Crain, S (2010).
-Wide band pneumatic sound system for MEG.
-Proceedings of 20th International Congress on Acoustics, ICA 2010, Sydney, Australia, 23-27 August 2010.)
+Auditory stimuli can be delivered by a Panphonics SoundShower speaker or by a set Etymotics E30 earphones.
+We also have a tubephone system custom-designed by National Acoustics Laboratory for language research with a frequency response greater than 9 kHz.

 Simulator and Playroom